Huskyeder/stackato-doc/user/deploy/app-versions.rst

 first push, and a short description summarizing the change (e.g. "pushed new code", "changed memory to 512MB").
-The number of versions available for rollback will depend on the number of code changes made and the Total Droplets limit in the organization's quota definition.
+The number of versions available for rollback will depend on the number of code changes made and the Total Droplets limit in the organization's quota plan.

 Using App Versions